Sew the bag

 Lower your presser foot and keep sewing up the side on your chalk line.
 When you get to the zipper, stop and do two things: pinch the zipper ends together and fold them towards the lining.
 This way you won’t get a lumpy zipper when you turn the bag.

-Also, it’s a good idea to go really slowly.
+Also, it’s a good idea to go really slowly when you get close to the zipper end.
 You may even want to use the fly wheel to work the needle.
 If you go slowly here, you won’t break a needle on the zipper.

 Keep sewing until you get to the corner on the outer fabric.
 Pivot again here, leaving the needle down, lifting the presser foot, and turning the fabric so that you’re looking at the bottom edge of the outer fabric.